 Greetings from Puerto Rico! 🙂

-So we know what you are asking, how much is this entire project costing?
+We know what you are asking, how much is this entire project costing?
 Pablo tells us that with the structural engineering designs, all the government permits, the land, and the container, they are looking at around $73,000.
+For everything that is included, this is a fairly reasonable price.

 Even though their home isn’t finished, it is shaping up to be a stunner!
+We can’t wait to see how it turns out when the finishing touches are put on this tiny container home.
 Thanks again to Pablo and Evelyn Nieves for sharing this exclusive with us at The Casa Club! 🙂

 So what do you think?
 Would you live here?